| Mizpah Spring AMC Hut Hut/Campground |

-"Self-Service" means meals are not provided, but you may use their kitchen facilities, mattresses and pillows.
 "Full-Service" includes a full dinner and breakfast, and you are provided with a mattress, blankets and a pillow.
-Bring your own sleeping liner or sleeping bag for either self or full service.
+Bring your own sleeping liner (recommended) or a very lightweight sleeping bag.

 Mizpah Spring Hut sleeps 60 in coed bunkrooms for four to eight people.
 Reservations are mandatory (except for A.T. thru-hikers).
 The Hut typically sells out well in advance for many summer & holiday weekends.